AbhinavChoudhary24167/Error-Code-Correction/README.md

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on building the project with the provided Makefile and running the smoke test suite.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on building the project with the provided Makefile and running the full test suite.

 ## License